Example of a case we handled involving discrimination against a client who had ongoing problems due to a traumatic brain injury.

 Shortly after we filed suit, the city requested mediation and ended up paying a generous settlement to our client.
 Our client had a compelling story, but we marshaled the evidence in such a way as to make sure the jury would hear it.
 We hired a neuropsychologist and occupational health specialist to testify regarding our client’s qualifications to perform his job after the accident and the stereotypes that people with traumatic brain injuries often face.
 We obtained internal city documents that contained offensive and disparaging remarks about our client’s disability.
 We also highlighted the fact that despite our client’s repeated requests, the city never engaged in an interactive dialogue regarding reasonable accommodations necessary to facilitate our client’s transition back to work.

-If you have been discriminated against on the basis of a disability or perceived disability, call Maine Employee Rights Group today, 207.874.0905, for a free legal consultation.
+If you have been discriminated against on the basis of a disability or perceived disability, call Maine Employee Rights Group today, 207.874.0905, for legal consultation.